Step 1 - Open an image uploader

 - Orientations - Horizontal, Vertical, Square, Panoramic Horizontal, Panoramic Vertical

-Step 3 - Preview the image
+Step 3 - Add or preview the image

 Note: If you keep a watermarked image on your site without licensing it, your live site will have a banner stating "This page is using preview images from Getty Images.
 Please purchase them to remove the banner."
 Visitors will see this banner on all pages of your site.
 After a period of time, you may receive a takedown notice and/or the image may be automatically taken down.